Camera and Robot Calibration#

 Error: “Unable to detect calibration pattern”

-Cause: the software cannot identify the grid pattern.
+Cause: The software cannot identify the grid pattern.

 Solutions:

-• Increase contrast by adjusting exposure or illumination
+• Increase contrast (adjust exposure or lighting)

 • Improve focus